ainzz/vue-pagination-2-bulma/README.md

-# Vue Pagination 2
+# Vue 2 Pagination with Bulma CSS

+This is a Fork from [matfish2/vue-pagination-2](https://github.com/matfish2/vue-pagination-2) which uses Bootstrap Css.

 Note: This package is for use with Vuejs 2.
 For version 1 please use [v-pagination](https://www.npmjs.com/package/v-pagination) instead.

 Simple, generic and non-intrusive pagination component for Vue.js version 2.
-Presentation is based on bootstrap.
+Presentation is based on Bulma.

 - [Dependencies](#dependencies)
 - [Installation](#installation)